• Skip to main content

 Think about your colour choices in terms of what you want the viewer to feel when they interpret your work.

-You can read a more thorough breakdown about how artists use colour psychology by reading this article by ArtTherapyBlog.com.
+You can read a more thorough breakdown about how artists use colour psychology by checking out this blog post.

 Conclusion